PreK, DK, TK, OMGK…

 In addition to a country, our classrooms incorporate various artists and the studies of a great mind.
 Although we continue to appreciate an emergent curriculum, we also implement the value of traditional school readiness.
 Formal programs include Singapore Math, Letterland, and Handwriting Without Tears.

 From progressive education, to traditional academics, to one of the highly-respected public schools, our kids have amazing options for elementary school.
 With that said, navigating the process is key.
 We have great respect for the many relationships we have built with the schools, and an appreciation for each of their philosophies.
 We are committed to offering you guidance, advocating for your family, and finding that match.
 As you begin to consider your next steps after Piper, our Kindergarten Coordinator is dedicated to helping you and your family find the perfect fit.

-Previously, we have placed children in Brentwood, Buckley, Carlthorp, Corpus Christi, Crossroads, Curtis, Echo, JTD, Mirman, PS1, Seven Arrows, St. Martin of Tours, St. Matthew’s, St. Paul’s, Turning Point, Viewpoint, Village, Wildwood, Willows, and WNS.
+Previously, we have placed children in Brentwood, Buckley, Carlthorp, Corpus Christi, Crossroads, Curtis, Echo, JTD, Mirman, New Roads, PS1, Seven Arrows, St. Martin of Tours, St. Matthew’s, St. Paul’s, Turning Point, UCLA Lab, Viewpoint, Village, Wildwood, Willows, and WNS.
 Public schools included Canyon Charter, Dixie Canyon, Franklin, Kenter, Mar Vista, Marquez, Palisades Charter, Roosevelt, Santa Monica Canyon, Warner, and Westwood Charter.
 Yes… diplomatic and alphabetical, but all true.